 Combine the city with the mountains

 Combining your Bansko adventures with a visit to Sofia – Bulgaria’s Capital is a must.
-You will be landing at Sofia airport anyway, so consider spending a few days there before you take your 3-hour shuttle to Bansko.
+You will be landing at Sofia airport anyway, so consider spending a few days there to enjoy all the great things to do in Sofia before you take your 3-hour shuttle to Bansko.

 The city’s landmarks are incredible; offering more than 2,000 years of rich history and fascinating architecture.
 Explore beautiful parks and lakes and take advantage of the numerous free tours of the city – including a city walk or bike tour, a food tour, a hiking tour, and many others.

 Bansko is one of the leading budget-friendly destinations in Europe for winter sports.
 A daily Ski pass costs €30 or €175 for a week.
 Equipment hire (snowboard, boots, and helmet) cost €65 daily and if you wish to take snowboard lessons those will set you back approximately €70 daily for private lessons.
 Winter sports are notoriously expensive, but prices here remain lower than other destinations in Europe.